The sign out front said Phenix. It meant to say Phoenix but the O was out.

 There were a few games at the other end of the bar, closer to the front, up a couple of stairs.
-Harry followed them.
+Charlie followed them.

 They sat down.
 Rebecca looked through her purse, fumbled around, found one coin, put it in, kept looking no coins.

 The table lit up.
 The screen was built into it right underneath the glass, there were joysticks at each end.
-Harry grabbed one and Rebecca grabbed the other.
+Charlie grabbed one and Rebecca grabbed the other.

 Okay, you’ve got to shoot my ship and I’ve got to shoot yours.

 The game started.
 Rebecca got off an early shot.
-Damaged Harry’s ship.
+Damaged Charlie’s ship.
 She dodged his first shot, his second, his third, fired back, missed.
-Harry fired again, hit then again, hit.
+Charlie fired again, hit, then again, hit.